 Environmental groups and business and government leaders from around the world convened for Climate Week NYC.
 Representing more than 500 million people around the world, C40 played a significant role during the week-long event and featured prominently in the UN Secretary General’s Climate Summit.

 The C40 Cities Climate Leadership Group (C40) is a network of the world’s megacities committed to addressing climate change.

 Acting both locally and collaboratively, C40 Cities are having a meaningful global impact in reducing both greenhouse gas emissions and climate risks.
 C40 brings together a unique set of assets and creates a shared sense of purpose.
 C40 offers cities an effective forum where they can collaborate, share knowledge and drive meaningful, measurable and sustainable action on climate change.

-C40 Chair, Mayor of Rio de Janeiro, Eduardo Paes and all of C40 welcome member cities and partners to this pivotal moment.
-Together, under the spotlight of Climate Week, we will help to demonstrate the growing demand for — and promise of — a global agreement on climate action through important events and meetings such as the C40 & Siemens City Climate Leadership Awards and the UN Climate Summit.
-The leadership role of cities is now clear -- and C40 will release a series of new research findings and publications to inform that leadership, including a special report from UN Secretary-General's Special Envoy for Cities and Climate Change and President of the C40 Board of Directors, Mayor Michael R. Bloomberg.
+C40 Chair, Mayor of Rio de Janeiro, Eduardo Paes and all of C40 welcomed member cities and partners to Climate Week, which helped demonstrate the growing demand for — and promise of — a global agreement on climate action.
+The week's activities helped solidify the leadership role of cities: C40 released a series of new research findings and publications and participated in both the global Compact of Mayors and a special report from UN Secretary-General's Special Envoy for Cities and Climate Change and President of the C40 Board of Directors, Mayor Michael R. Bloomberg.